How good is your French? When you take the French proficiency test, find out your precise level and competence.

 The DALF C1 and C2 refer to as advanced or proficient.
-Since C2 is the highest level of the CEFR, thus, DALF C2 is the highest diploma of French as a foreign language.
+Since C2 is the highest level of the CEFR, DALF C2 is the highest French diploma as a foreign language.

 Difference Between DALF and DELF.

 The DELF is directed towards A1 to B2, whereas DALF is meant for C1 to C2, the two highest French proficiency test levels.

 3. TEF (Test d’Evaluation de Français)

-Started in in 1998 by the Paris Ile-de-France CCI, TEF is useful for several things, including work permits in Canada and France.
+Started in 1998 by the Paris Ile-de-France CCI, TEF is useful for several things, including work permits in Canada and France.

 The TEF (Test d’Evaluation de Français) exam measures four French abilities: reading, listening, speaking, and writing.

 (i) TEF Études

 Started in 2004 by the French Ministry of National Education, TEF Études (TEF for studies in France) tests your spoken and written French.

-It is for the international students who wish to pursue an undergraduate degree course at any French University.
+It is for international students who wish to pursue an undergraduate degree course at any French University.

 (ii) TEF Naturalisation

 The French Ministry for the Interior recognizes this test for any foreigner who hopes to apply for immigration to France.

 The test has four sections – written comprehension, oral comprehension, oral expression, and written expression.
 Difficulty-wise, it is equivalent to B1.

 (iii) TEF Carte de résident

 The TEF Carte de résident (Resident Card) is a French proficiency test to verify A2 level oral and written proficiency.

 The test structure is similar to TEF Naturalisation.
 If you have already passed DELF A2, you don’t need this one.

 (iv) TEF Canada

 You need to get CLB 7 or above for this bonus point, which is more or less comparable to DELF B2.

 The TEF Canada test ascertains the French skills of people who fall within the economic immigration program, especially for Canadian citizenship.

 (v) TEF Québec – TEFAQ

 TEFAQ, or Test d’Evaluation du Français adapté pour le Québec, is another test for people who need proof of French knowledge, specifically for Quebec immigration.

 Thus, you have to consider the TEF Québec test.
 Only two modules are mandatory: Expression Orale and Compréhension Orale.